The Equality Act 2010

-The Diversity and Cohesion Service have adapted Northampton’s workbook for Bradford Schools to assist in assembling evidence in order to meet the requirements of the General and Specific Duties in relation the Public Sector Equality Duty.
+The Diversity and Cohesion Service adapted Northampton’s workbook for Bradford schools to assist in assembling evidence in order to meet the requirements of the General and Specific Duties in relation the Public Sector Equality Duty.
 This can be accessed here: Bradford

 Equality Policy and Schemes

 The Equality Act 2010 provides a single legal framework to provide a more effective means of tackling disadvantage and discrimination.
 It harmonises previous equality legislation much of what is required by schools is already being carried out by them.

 It no longer requires schools to provide separate Disability, Gender and Race Equality Schemes.
 However it would be good practice (and evidence of compliance with the Act) for schools to have a policy statement outlining its principles showing how its policies

 and practice impact on equalities.
 A number of children's and young people 'sservices from different local authorities have developed a model school policy statement